GlipiZIDE XL; Glucotrol; Glucotrol XL

 This is not a list of all drugs or health problems that interact with this drug.

 Tell the doctor and pharmacist about all of your child’s drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for your child to take this drug with all of his/her drugs and health problems.
 Do not start, stop, or change the dose of any drug your child takes without checking with the doctor.

 - Tell all of your child’s health care providers that your child is taking this drug.
 This includes your child’s doctors, nurses, pharmacists, and dentists.

 - Have your child avoid tasks or actions that call for alertness until you see how this drug affects your child.
 These are things like riding a bike, playing sports, or using items such as scissors, lawnmowers, electric scooters, toy cars, or motorized vehicles.

 - Have your child’s blood sugar checked as you have been told by your child’s doctor.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- If you also take colesevelam, take it at least 4 hours after you take this drug.
+- If your child also takes colesevelam, give it at least 4 hours after you give this drug.